 The Sermon Info pane holds important details about your sermon.
 The more metadata you add, the easier it will be for you to find at a later date.
 If you use Faithlife to publish your sermons, this metadata will help others discover your sermon and know what it’s about.

-Note: If you don’t see the Sermon Info panel, tap the info icon to the right of the Publish button to toggle it on.
+Note: If you don’t see the Sermon Info panel, tap the info icon to the right of the Preach button to toggle it on.

 If you publish your sermon to Faithlife Sermons, the sermon info you provide is indexed and searchable.
 Many of the input fields are preloaded with consistent naming conventions, like the topics and reference fields.
 This helps you stay consistent and avoid duplicate tags.

 - Series: Provide a series title to add the sermon to a series.
 Matching existing series show below as you type.